Pmtr is one of my many C projects. Back to the pmtr Github page.

 -

-Use to push an environment variable into a job, e.g.
+Sets an environment variable for a job, e.g.

 env DEBUG=1